202: The Sidehackers

 The famous theme to the 1966 spaghetti western The Good, the Bad and the Ugly, written by composer Ennio Morricone.

-This is gonna take a licking and keep on ticking.
+This isn't gonna take a licking and keep on ticking.
 Only you understand me.

 Timex is an American watch manufacturer (now owned by Dutch conglomerate Timex Group B.V.) established in 1854 as the Waterbury Clock Company in Waterbury, Connecticut.
 They joined the pop culture consciousness with their slogan “It takes a licking and keeps on ticking,” used for decades in commercials advertising their watches’ durability.